 I would like to express my deepest gratitude to everyone who has supported me throughout the process of completing this work.

-First, I would like to thank my supervisor, Dr. Yaara Erez, for their guidance, patience, and encouragement.
-Their expertise and insightful feedback were key part in shaping this work, and I am deeply grateful for their support.
+First, I would like to thank my supervisor, Dr. Yaara Erez, for her guidance, patience, and encouragement.
+Their expertise and insightful feedback were key part in shaping this work, and I am deeply grateful for her support.

-I am also thankful to the faculty and staff at the department of engineering in BIU for providing the resources and environment that made this research possible.
-Special thanks to my Lab Members for their assistance during the data collection phase and for their camaraderie throughout this journey.
+I am also thankful to the faculty and staff at the Faculty of Engineering in Bar-Ilan University for providing the resources and environment that made this research possible.
+Special thanks to my lab members for their assistance during the data collection phase and for their camaraderie throughout this journey.

 Finally, I am also grateful to my family.